top of page

 What NOT to do with your cash

 Don’t skimp on savings because of inconveniences.
-The majority of the time, it will only take one interaction to put money into a savings account that you don't need to touched for a long, long time.
+The majority of the time, it will only take one interaction to put money into a savings account that you don't need to touch for a long, long time.
 This goes for stocks, too.

-Finding the right balance
+Find the right balance

 Just like each of us is unique, so is our personal financial plan.
 (Ahem, that’s why Pocketnest gets to know you and your financial sitch, so we can offer you super-timely advice that’s custom to you.)